ameybarapatre/ameybarapatre.github.io/newpage.md

 ![](https://raw.githubusercontent.com/ameybarapatre/ameybarapatre.github.io/master/water.png)

 > There's a spike in the water usage in 2004 due to some situation with a pond and a very dangerous fish.

-> Theres a drop gas bills but the usage remains the same after 2010.
+> There's a drop in gas bills after 2010 but the usage remains the same as previous.